Siraaj26/LMS-for-Schools/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Team - Empiras Vanguard
+## 👥 Team

-Developed with ❤️ by the Empiras Vanguard team for the Africa Connect Hackathon.
+Developed with ❤️ for the Africa Connect Hackathon.

 ## 🙏 Acknowledgments

 - Africa Connect Hackathon organizers and judges
-- All educators who provided feedback and insights
 - The open-source community for amazing tools and libraries
-- Students, teachers, and parents who tested our platform

 ## 📧 Contact